BikramDeySDE/Unit-Testing/README.md

 # Unit-Testing
 Unit Testing using mocha and chai

-# TO install 'mocha'
+# To install 'mocha'
 use command : npm i --save-dev mocha

-# TO install 'chai'
+# To install 'chai'
 use command : npm i --save-dev chai

 # For Running the Test cases : (update this in 'package.json' file)